BurnyCoder/syri/README.md

 python -m src.syri_agent
 ```

+With either method:
+1. Press Enter to start recording
+2. Speak into your microphone
+3. Press Enter again when you've finished speaking
-With either method, speak into your microphone when prompted, and the AI will respond both in text (console) and through speech.
+4. The AI will transcribe your speech, process it, and respond both in text (console) and through speech

 ## How It Works

+1. **Audio Recording:** Press Enter to start recording, speak, and press Enter again to stop
-1. **Real-Time Transcription:** Your speech is captured and converted to text using AssemblyAI
+2. **Transcription:** Your speech is converted to text using AssemblyAI's transcription API
-2. **AI Processing:** The text is sent to Claude 3.7 Sonnet via Portkey for processing
+3. **AI Processing:** The text is sent to Claude 3.7 Sonnet via Portkey for processing
-3. **Voice Synthesis:** The AI's response is converted to speech using ElevenLabs
+4. **Voice Synthesis:** The AI's response is converted to speech using ElevenLabs
-4. **Streaming:** The audio response is streamed back to you in real-time
+5. **Streaming:** The audio response is streamed back to you

 ## License